mindyruan/APCSFinalProject/README.md

 - Snake whips around completely when the direction changes instead of wrapping around itself.
 This will be changed if there is time.
 Snake game is generally working though.
 - Made an experimental map to test movement
 - No more wall clipping!
 Neato

+January 15, 2015
+- Working on placing the food on the map!